 These two handles styles are similar to T-bar pulls but are curved at the corners for a softer-looking shape.
 They also fit in with contemporary cabinets, however, they are a better match for fronts with curves within their design.

 Drop handles (also called drop-pendant, drop-bar, or drop-ring) are used almost exclusively in kitchens designed in a traditional style.
-Unlike other types of handles, they are hinged, which makes it easy to just lift them up and pull when opening drawers or cupboards.
+Unlike other types of handles, they are hinged, which makes it easy to just lift them up and pull them when opening drawers or cupboards.

 Recessed pulls, also called integrated handles, are a hallmark of an ultra-modern kitchen.
 They create an even, streamlined effect and feature embossed grooves and metal recessed pulls.
 Typically, they are positioned at the tops of cabinets and drawers.

 CUP handles are traditional metal handles that can usually be found on drawers rather than cupboards.
 They come in chrome, brushed nickel, or antique brass.
-Because of their timeless, classic, and simple look, they often appear in Shaker style kitchens, where they add a stylish finishing touch.
+Because of their timeless, classic, and simple look, they often appear in the Shaker style kitchens, where they add a stylish finishing touch.

 There are many things to consider when selecting a handle type for your kitchen cabinets, such as design, quality, durability, longevity, and more.